 In Australian factory farms, it’s legal to keep tens of thousands of chickens in a single shed.
 From the time they’re put there as tiny chicks to the day they’re caught and killed, the litter under them will not be cleaned.
 Because bird waste is acidic, this build-up of ammonia can then cause painful burns on their bodies – and a build-up can make it difficult for a person to breathe within only a few minutes.
 Imagine what it must be like for those chickens who have to live their whole lives in there ...

 There’s nothing quite as unhygienic as a shed jam-packed with sick chickens living in their own filth.
-So once the birds are killed, their bodies are commonly washed with chlorine to get rid of the nasties like E. Coli and salmonella, which can make people pretty darned sick.
+So once the birds are killed, their bodies are commonly washed with chlorine to get rid of the nasties like E. Coli, salmonella and campylobacter, which can make people pretty darned sick.

 According to Food Standards Australia New Zealand, an estimated 8 out of 10 portions of raw chicken meat in Australia are contaminated with intestinal bacteria that could cause food poisoning.